mierdev/mierdev/README.md

-## Hi there! :blush:
+## Hi there :blush:

-I have dabbled in coding several times over the past few years (mostly some Python, C# for Unity, and a little bit of HTML/CSS), so I'm no stranger to the joy of just building cool stuff 💻
+I have dabbled in coding several times over the past few years (mostly some Python, C# for Unity, and a little bit of HTML/CSS), so I'm no stranger to the joy of just building cool stuff! 💻

 Currently I'm exploring software development in a broad spectrum, learning the fundamentals of programming and dipping my toes in a few languages to see which avenues interest me most to pursue further.

-I'm also doing the #100DaysOfCode Challenge from freeCodeCamp! 👍*started on Jan 3th*
+I'm also doing the <a href="https://www.freecodecamp.org/news/100daysofcode-challenge-2024-discord/">#100DaysOfCode Challenge from freeCodeCamp</a> ▶️ *started on Jan 3th 2024 and still going!*

 Things I'm learning:
 <div id="languages">